Stuycs-K/final-project-4-xia-jaco-xu-ray/README.md

 ## Shortcuts

+*Note, you must start the game with 2-4 players to use majority of these shortcuts.

 'z' to deduct all players' balances by $200.
 't' to teleport all players to a random space on the board.
-'d' to disrupt regular gameplay flow: shows sell/upgrade functionality for space Med(iterranean) Ave.
+'d' to disrupt regular gameplay flow: shows sell/upgrade functionality for space Med(iterranean) Ave for a single player.
-'j' to disrupt regular gameplay flow: puts all players in jail.
+'j' to disrupt regular gameplay flow: puts ALL players in jail INDEFINITELY (to showcase the jail prompts quicker)
-'q' to disrupt regular gameplay flow: shows functionality for jail sequence
+'q' to disrupt regular gameplay flow: shows functionality for jail sequence for ONE player
-'w' to see cycling through properties; NOTE, SELLING DOES NOT WORK.
-THIS IS A VISUAL SHOWCASE.
+'w' to see cycling through properties AND selling property!
 'e' to disrupt regular gameplay flow: shows functionality for tax and bankruptcy
 'r' to RESET BOARD
 '+' to increase game speed